-The agenda varies dramatically from person to person.
+Personal development needs vary dramatically from person to person and therefore the agenda and solutions to these problems do to.
 Sometimes clients are very clear about what they want to achieve.
 Other times clients know what they ‘don’t want’ in life and we spend a few sessions getting clear about what they do want.
 When we have clarity and can define what they would prefer to have (preferred reality versus current reality) then we move closer to that outcome by taking small steps (or giant leaps) one day at a time.

 Helping clients shift from their current reality to their preferred reality depends on many variables.
 For example:

 • The nature of the problem and the depth of the work involved

 • Whether the presenting problem turns out to be the actual problem